 This briefing focuses on the situation in England.

-The previous Government’s long-term Strategy for achieving Officially Bovine Tuberculosis Free status for England was published in April 2014.
+The previous UK Government’s long-term Strategy for achieving Officially Bovine Tuberculosis Free status for England was published in April 2014.
 This set out the rationale for taking action to address the problem of bovine TB, and the range of measures intended to eradicate it by 2038.
-The Government believed badger culling should play a role in this strategy.
-This is disputed by some experts.
+The UK Government believed badger culling should play a role in the strategy.
+This rationale was disputed by some experts.